 \subsection{CIFAR--10 under the EDM Pipeline}

-We use the official EDM pipeline \citep{karras2022elucidating} and keep all details fixed (score model, solver, noise conditioning, and hyperparameters).
-ART-RL replaces only the time grid.
-Since our objective is theoretically motivated by an Euler local error proxy, we additionally run a solver-aligned Euler ablation as a controlled check.
-ART-RL improves FID over both EDM and Uniform across all tested budgets; for example, at $\mathrm{NFE}=5$ it attains $28.16$ versus $49.10$ (EDM) and $214.60$ (Uniform), and at $\mathrm{NFE}=30$ it attains $4.06$ versus $4.21$ (EDM) and $85.83$ (Uniform); see Appendix~\ref{app:euler_ablation} for the full sweep.
+We first run a solver-aligned Euler ablation to verify the objective--sampler alignment.
+ART-RL improves FID over Uniform, DPM-logSNR, and EDM across all Euler budgets; for example, at \(\mathrm{NFE}=30\) it attains \(3.46\) versus \(3.95\) (DPM-logSNR), \(4.21\) (EDM), and \(85.83\) (Uniform); see Table~\ref{tab:cifar10-euler-main}.

-We report the main image results with the default Heun solver to follow the standard EDM setup and to demonstrate that the learned time grid is not specific to Euler updates and remains effective under higher-order solvers.
-Precisely, we test \(K \in \{2,5,7,10,18\}\) steps and use Euler only for the final step update, matching the EDM implementation and giving \(\mathrm{NFE}=2K-1\).
-EDM reports its best result at \(K=18\) (NFE \(=35\)); so we report results up to \(K=18\) for a budget-matched comparison.

-The results in Table~\ref{tab:cifar10} show several noteworthy patterns.
-First, the default EDM schedule is not uniformly strong across budgets: at small NFE \(=3\), EDM performs poorly and even worse than the simple Uniform grid, whereas ART-RL already yields substantially improvement.
-From NFE \(=9\) onward, EDM starts to outperform Uniform significantly and enters the high-quality regimes.

-Second, ART-RL consistently attains the lowest FID among the three schedules at all reported NFEs.
-The improvement is most pronounced at small and moderate budgets (NFE \(=3,9,13\)), where ART-RL corrects the failure mode of EDM at very small step counts and further improves once EDM becomes competitive.
-At larger budgets (NFE \(=19,35\)), the gap between ART-RL and EDM narrows, with both achieving strong FID values and ART-RL never underperforming EDM.